Married Women's Property Act 1870: Background

 In 1868, efforts to get the act passed were revived; in that year, a Married Women's Property Bill was introduced into parliament, which proposed that married women should have the same property rights as unmarried women.
 A long and energetic campaign by women's groups and some men led to the passing of this Act.

-The Married Women's Property Act 1870 provided that wages and property which a wife earned through her own work or inherited would be regarded as her separate property and by the Married Women's Property Act 1882, this principle was extended to all property, regardless of its source or the time of its acquisition.
-The Act also protected a woman not only from her husband gaining control of her property but also from people that worked for him, his creditor, "These acts generally exempted married women's property from attachments by creditors of their husbands".
+The act provided that wages and property which a wife earned through her own work or inherited would be regarded as her separate property and by the Married Women's Property Act 1882 (45 & 46 Vict. c.
+75), this principle was extended to all property, regardless of its source or the time of its acquisition.
+The act also protected a woman not only from her husband gaining control of her property but also from people that worked for him, his creditor, "These acts generally exempted married women's property from attachments by creditors of their husbands".

 This gave married women a separate statutory estate and released them from coverture.
 It was for the first time theoretically possible for married women to live away from their husbands and support children.
 Widowed women with children, as femes soles, had already had the right to own property and support their children.